stereopirate/yardstick/yardstick-brand-book.md

 ### Short Description

 > Research-backed lawn care for DIYers.
+Free account.
 Personalized to your yard, grounded in science.

 *Use for: meta tags, social bio, app store listing.*

 ### Long Description

-> Yardstick is a free, privacy-first lawn care companion built for DIY homeowners who want to do it right.
+> Yardstick is a free lawn care companion built for DIY homeowners who want to do it right.
 Every recommendation comes from university extension research — not fertilizer brands.
-Track your activities, monitor soil temps, follow a science-backed program for your grass type and USDA zone, and get coaching that’s grounded in agronomy.
-No account required.
+Create a free account to track your activities, monitor soil temps, and follow a science-backed program for your grass type and USDA zone.
 No ads.
 Just your lawn, measured.

 *Use for: Reddit posts, GitHub README, About page.*